"Peace is not the absence of conflict, but the ability to cope with it."

 Healing Splits

 Internal Splits: The Peacemaker integrates his own shadow.
 He reconciles the warring parts within himself.
-Inner peace precedes outer peace.
+Inner peace comes before outer peace.

 Relational Splits: The Peacemaker mediates conflict.
 He helps people hear each other.
-He facilitates the hard conversations that lead to reconciliation.
+He leads the hard conversations that bring reconciliation.

 Community Splits: The Peacemaker bridges factions.
 He finds common ground.
 He reminds divided groups of their shared humanity.